 It is presented as a series of principles so that PCN Designated Sites can be assured that individuals receive a safe and effective vaccine that has been handled according to the manufacturer’s recommendations.
-It is complemented by suites of Standard Operating Procedures for Primary Care (Pfizer-BioNTech) and Standard Operating Procedures for Primary Care (AstraZeneca), plus other resources which relate to the various tasks covered (see Underpinning policies below).
+It is complemented by suites of Standard Operating Procedures for Primary Care (Pfizer-BioNTech), Standard Operating Procedures for Primary Care (AstraZeneca) and Standard Operating Procedures for Primary Care (Moderna), plus other resources which relate to the various tasks covered (see Underpinning policies below).
 They are designed to assure patient safety and maximum possible consistency of practice between PCN Designated Sites.
 They will ensure that tasks are undertaken, risks identified and managed, nationally mandated outcomes achieved, and that professional responsibilities and accountabilities are recognised and fulfilled.
 They may be used as templates or may be used to check that existing local procedures are robust and comprehensive.

 This guidance is intended to be used by the Lead GP at PCN Designated sites with the support of the Primary Care Lead Pharmacist.